abdirashidexe/derusting/toRefresh.md

 7. had to change /n to \n
 8. had to look up to how set a size for an array
 9. had to look up why toString() wasnt working for myArray.toString(). turns out its Arrays.toString(myArray);
+10. had to look up and make sure i was right in using .contains() to find substring and not another method i didn't think of

 -